-If you don’t use sunscreen, you expose yourself to harmful ultraviolet radiation of the sun.
+If you don’t use sunscreen, you expose yourself to the harmful ultraviolet radiation from the sun.
 That can not only give you sunburn but also carries the risk of causing skin cancer in the long term.

 The risk is more for people who get exposed to the sun for long hours.
 Also, exposure to the sun without sunscreen can dry out the surface oils.

 This triggers the sebaceous glands under the skin to pour out even more oil.
 That defeats the whole intention behind not using sunscreen.